wkumari/draft-wkumari-opsawg-sdi/README.md

    publish certificates.
-When a device is initially powered on (in the factory) it will generate a public / private keypair and a Certificate Signing Request (CSR), with the commonName being the Serial Number of the device.
+When a device is initially powered on (in the factory) it will generate a public / private keypair and a Certificate Signing Request (CSR), with the commonName being the serial number (or other unique token) of the device.
 The device sends this CSR to the CA, which signs the CSR, returns the certificate to the device and also sends it to a certificate publication server.

 3.2.
 Certificate Publication Server

    The certificate publication server contains a database of all signed certificates.
-Customers (e.g Sirius Cybernetics Corp) query this server with a serial number, and retrieve the associated certificate.
-   It is expected that operators will receive the serial numbers of newly purchased devices when they purchase them, and that some automated system will download and store / cache the certificate.
+Customers (e.g Sirius Cybernetics Corp) query this server with the serial number (or other provided unique identifier) of a device, and retrieve the associated certificate.
+It is expected that operators will receive the usique identifier (serial number) of devices when they purchase them, and that some automated system will download and store / cache the certificate.
 This means that there is not a hard requirement on the uptime / reachability of the certificate publication server.

-   [ Ed: The vendor may not want to expose (for commercial reasons) how many devices it has made.
-This can be mitigated by using non- contiguous serial numbers, and simply creating "fake devices", etc. ]

 3.3.
 Initial Device Boot

    When the device is powered on for the very first time, it will generate its keypair.
-It then generates a CSR (including the device serial number) and sends it to the vendor's CA, which signs the certificate.
+It then generates a CSR (including the unique device identifier) and sends it to the vendor's CA, which signs the certificate.
 The device receives the signed certificate and stores it.

+Kumari & Doyle          Expires December 2, 2019                [Page 5]

+Internet-Draft                  template                        May 2019

 3.4.
 Subsequent Boots